You can find one of our thirty-five different locations near you!

 The most distinguishing trait of any babydoll is the skirt that flows down from the bra.
 These can be a variety of styles as some expose the midriff and others cover it.
-They're most commonly made out of mesh or lace but do come in other materials such as different kinds of netting, satin, etc. They're generally more conservative than teddies and rompers but on par with chemises.
-Some babydolls have adjustable straps and others don't, but this is not difficult to identity because they're generally over the shoulders.
+They’re most commonly made out of mesh or lace but do come in other materials such as different kinds of netting, satin, etc. They’re generally more conservative than teddies and rompers but on par with chemises.
+Some babydolls have adjustable straps and others don’t, but this is not difficult to identify because they’re generally over the shoulders.
 This is a common trend throughout most lingerie with the exceptions being gowns and robes with corsets and bodystockings less likely to have them.
 Some sort of panty is usually included.
 Check out our Lovely Floral Lace Up Sheer Babydoll or Classic Lace Flyaway Babydoll for some exquisite style.

 Often thought to be identical, it’s not hard to mix up corsets and bustiers.
 They have two major differences.
 First, corsets tighten up intending to give you curves making for a smooth aesthetic look.
 Bustiers generally won’t give the same kind of curves because they’re more focused on pushing up the breasts and creating cleavage.
 The other major difference is bustiers are generally shorter than corsets which more characteristically have the lace-up back but it’s also seen on bustiers.
 Others feature adjustable straps like most other lingerie.
 Check out our Earth Angel Bustier because white isn’t just for brides.
 Or shine brighter than diamonds with the Zebra Sequin Corset.

-Regardless of how much lingerie expertise you have, you've probably heard of bras and panties before.
-They're just the bra top and panty bottom occasionally paired with garters and stockings.
+Regardless of how much lingerie expertise you have, you’ve probably heard of bras and panties before.
+They’re just the bra top and panty bottom occasionally paired with garters and stockings.
 The most important thing to know when buying any clothing especially bras and other intimate items is size.
-After you know their size then worry about style and color.
+After you know your partner’s size then you can worry about style and color.
 Bras occasionally have additional material right above or just below the cups.
-While bras are really the only things called bras, the term "panties" is sometimes used as an umbrella term for female underwear.
+While bras are really the only things called bras, the term “panties” is sometimes used as an umbrella term for female underwear.
 From the most to least material they are: shorts, panties, thongs, and g-strings.
 Shorts are exactly what they sound like, just a shorter version of regular everyday shorts.
 Panties, while they still cover your bottom, reveal more of your upper thigh.
 Thongs reveal your bottom because they have a smaller strip separating the buttocks, but they have more material in the front.
 G-strings have significantly less material than thongs and are only meant to cover the front with a small triangle while a slim string separates the buttocks.

 Gowns and robes can be confusing at times but the biggest difference is gowns always go beneath the knee and usually just above the ankle.
 However, robes can go long but can also stop before the knee.
 The next biggest difference is all robes have some way of connecting or overlapping both sides.
 This is most commonly a belt to be tied around the waist.
 They most commonly come in mesh and lace but also in satin and occasionally other materials.
 Try out the Classic Sheer Lace Gown or the Black Satin Robe to feel sexier for yourself and your partner.